 Set up and pack up

 Set up is easy and quick for one person.
-Pack up is easier with two as it’s hard to get the mattress to roll down to a compact size.
+Pack-up is easier with two as it’s hard to get the mattress to roll down to a compact size on your own.
 There is not much to setting it up, consisting of two foldable end poles that create a semi-circle and a telescopic pole that runs the length of the swag.
 You can also peg out the storm flaps if you like, which is as simple as hammering in two pegs and attaching the rope.

 Space and comfort

-The space is great as you can expect from a swag of this size.
-As an average height woman of 162cm, I can even change clothes fairly comfortably in there, thanks to its 1m height.
-Those taller will have the usual struggles of attempting to dress laying down.
-Of course, if you have a remote campsite this is no problem as kangaroos won’t call the police if they spot you naked outside your tent.
+The space is great, as you would expect from a swag of this size.
+As an average-height woman of 162cm, I can even change clothes fairly comfortably in there, thanks to its 96cm height.
+Those taller will have the usual struggles of attempting to dress lying down.
+Of course, if you have a remote campsite, this is no problem, as kangaroos won’t call the police if they spot you naked outside your tent.

 This means setting it up, soaking it with water and sponging the water into the canvas.
 Once it’s dry, you will need to repeat the process two more times.
 This causes the canvas to contract and expand multiple times, thus removing any holes caused by the stitching process.